-Default values for the defined macro's optional string parameters can also be specified in the macro's signature, and their default values may contain placeholders for the integer argument values.
+Default values for the defined macro's optional string parameters can also be specified in the macro's signature, and their default values may refer to the integer argument values.
 For example:

-#DEF(#NUM(a)(s=\$a) \$s)
+'''

+#DEF(#NUM(a)(s=$a) $s)

+'''

 This defines a #NUM macro that accepts one integer argument and an optional string argument.
 It expands either to the integer argument, or to the string argument if provided.
 So #NUM15 expands to '15', and #NUM15 (\$0F) expands to '\$0F'.